How PIAM Supports Healthcare’s Transition to a Zero Trust Physical Security Model

 Reduces insider risk, privilege creep, and accidental breaches.

-Enables faster threat detection and response.
+Enables faster threat detection and automated response workflows.

 2. Operational Agility